Mt. Baker, WA from plane on approach to Vancouver International Airport.

 Mt.
-Baker through on a hazy day - view southeast from top section of bike climb.
+Baker through the haze; view southeast from top section of bike climb.

-The roadway is tightly bordered by tall and lush western red cedar (and to a lesser degree Douglas fir) tree’s for the majority of the climb.
-What we lose in distant views we gain in the calm serenity of a wonderful climb through thick forest.
+The roadway is tightly bordered by tall and lush western red cedar (and to a lesser degree Douglas fir) trees for the majority of the climb.
+In quintessential Pacific Northwest forest fashion, what we lose in distant views, we gain in the calm serenity of a wonderful climb through thick forest.

 . . . the foreboding signs . . .

 Much of the bottom portion of the climb includes a smattering of wildflowers and a fern groundcover throughout the forest on either side of the roadway.

 At a couple of spots up the climb we have excellent views of the Indian Arm of the Salish Sea, and the northern portion of Vancouver/North Vancouver, on up to the snow-capped peaks of the Pacific Range Mountains.

 Mt.
 Seymour Resort is at the top of the climb, which appears closed during the summer months.
 At the top we have excellent views of Pacific Mountain Range to the north and northeast.

 Beware that this area does receive a fair amount of snow during the winter (annual 1,200 cm/472” average), so plan your trip accordingly.

 Roadway surface and Traffic Report: The roadway is excellent and while there is no shoulder to speak of, traffic is quite light.
 This is a safe and peaceful climb.